BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnMrnaRepVisitor

   Implements the GenomeTools ``GtNodeVisitor`` interface.
 This is a node visitor used for filtering out all but the longest mRNA (as measured by CDS length) from alternatively spliced genes.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnMrnaRepVisitor.h>`_.
+See the `AgnMrnaRepVisitor class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnMrnaRepVisitor.h>`_.

 .. c:function:: GtNodeStream* agn_mrna_rep_stream_new(GtNodeStream *in)